 Go-To Cardigan - Soft Linen Version

-We set out to create a cardigan that had the comfort and ease of a grandfather’s cardigan, with a little more style.
-The one you want to wrap up in on the weekend, but you can wear to work and feel well dressed.
+We set out to create a knit that had the comfort and ease of a grandfather’s cardigan, with a little more style.
+The one you want to wrap up in on the weekend, but can wear to work and feel well dressed.
 The one you can knit in a cozy woolly yarn or this sleek linen blend.

 Classic Elite Soft Linen, almost equal parts alpaca, linen and wool, was our choice for a version that can carry you from season to season.
 The alpaca makes a beautiful halo, the linen gives it a crisp, firm hand, and the wool provides stability and softness.
-And the warmth of alpaca and wool is moderated by the linen content, so you won’t ever get too hot.
+The warmth of alpaca and wool is moderated by the linen content, so you won’t ever get too hot.
 And the 4-ply yarn is nice and round to show your stitches beautifully.
 Kate is wearing a size small on a 36" bust in color 2203.
 We graded the Go-To Cardigan in five sizes, but we recognize that no two women are alike.
 Learn more about our design approach and solutions to this issue on our Knitters' Notes tab.